stenciljs/site/docs/guides/storybook.md

 slug: /storybook
 ---

+# Using Storybook with Stencil

-[Storybook](https://storybook.js.org/) is a frontend workshop for building UI components and pages in isolation.
-Thousands of teams use it for UI development, testing, and documentation.
-It's open source and free.
+[Storybook](https://storybook.js.org/) is a powerful tool for developing, testing, and documenting UI components in isolation.
+It's open-source, widely adopted, and integrates seamlessly with modern frontend frameworks—including Stencil (v2.30.0 and above).

-Using a Stencil version `v2.30.0` or higher you can now edit and develop your Stencil components within Storybook.
+With the latest Stencil version, you can now build and preview your components directly in Storybook.

-## Setup
+## Getting Started

-There is currently a pending pull request to natively integrate bootstrapping a Storybook project with Stencil through the Storybook CLI.
-Until this lands please follow the following setup guide.

-First, let's install all required Storybook dependencies:
+> 🔧 Note: Native support for Stencil in the Storybook CLI is currently in progress ([see pull request](https://github.com/storybookjs/storybook/pull/31205)).
+In the meantime, follow this manual setup guide.

+### Install Dependencies

+Add the necessary dev dependencies to your project:

 ```sh
 npm install --save-dev storybook @storybook/addon-essentials @storybook/addon-links @storybook/addon-interactions @stencil/core@latest @stencil/storybook-plugin
 ```

+### Configure Storybook

-Next, create a `.storybook/main.ts` file in your project with the following contents:
+Create a `.storybook/main.ts` file with the following configuration:

 ```ts
 const config = {